Jonah Ebanks

-Jonah Ebanks (born 7 May 1996) is a Caymanian footballer who plays as a midfielder for Academy and the Cayman Islands national team.
+Jonah Ebanks (born 7 May 1996) is a Caymanian footballer who plays as a midfielder for 345 and the Cayman Islands national team.

 International career

 Ebanks debuted for the Cayman Islands on 12 October 2018, in the CONCACAF Nations League qualifying rounds against the Dominican Republic in a 3–0 defeat.

 On 8 September 2019, Ebanks scored his first goal for Cayman Islands against Barbados, resulting a 3–2 victory.